 Pain, postural deformity, difficulty breathing and pressure injuries are all a consequence of poor seating.
 Is it time for a seating reassessment?

 When the muscles are unable to support the body as they are meant to, the seating system must provide the support.
 This requires assessment of physical posture and function to determine how a person sits and what overall muscle control is like.
-At Newcastle Mobility we can assist with looking at posture in your current wheelchair seating, perform a physical movement, range of motion assessment and see how the body responds when gravity is not making it slouch (otherwise known as a MAT evaluation).

 Pressure Injury Prevention and Management